Information regarding Backup Power Battery Options

 How do I order a replacement PowerReserve Tray that is out of warranty?

-I have FiOS service; can I get a PowerReserve?
+I have other FiOS services, can I get a PowerReserve?

 How do I know if my batteries are working?